 Now you might ask why, if I loved it, didn’t I just use my MBP’s keyboard?
 Well when working at my desk, I use an external monitor with my laptop closed so that’s.not an option.
 Then you might ask, why not just get an Apple Magic Keyboard and call it a day?
 Well the funny thing is, I went to an Apple Store and typed up a storm on both the extended Magic Keyboard and the condensed one, and they aren’t the same as the keyboards that are integrated into the laptops, not by a long shot.

 The keyboards in the MacBook and MacBook Pro have this satisfying dampened quality to them that is reminiscent of the soft-touch dashboards in higher end Volkswagens.
 It’s solid, but it has give.
 There’s a subtle flex to them that’s just right.
 The external Apple Keyboards again have the hard tap feel that hurts.
 I can’t speculate on why they feel different but I’m sure someone out there knows.
 Anyway, they weren’t an option.

 I then began exploring The WireCutter’s recommendations for ergonomic keyboards.
 None were good, well, one was, but it was junk because the number ‘2’ key gave out in less than two weeks.
 I wound up returning all three I tried to Amazon.
 My reasons were:

-- Matias Ergo Pro (The WireCutter’s Upgrade Pick): This thing was gigantic for a split keyboard with no 10-key.
+- Matias Ergo Pro (The WireCutter’s Upgrade Pick): This thing was gargantuan, even for a split keyboard with no 10-key.
 But it was comfortable.
 And then the number ‘2’ key broke in less than 2 weeks.
-Matias also had a worse reputation for reliability in their keyboards than Fiat has in their cars.
+Matias also had a worse reputation for reliability in their keyboards than Fiat has for their cars.